 We endeavour to work with parents at every opportunity.
-Teaching staff are available to speak to before and after school and there is always a visible presence from the Senior Leadership Team on duty at the school gates at the beginning and the end of the day.
+Teaching staff are always available to speak to before and after school.
+You can also request a meeting with your child's or children's teacher/s or a member of the Senior Leadership team.
+There is always a visible presence from the Senior Leadership Team on duty at the school gates at the beginning and the end of the day.